jdrch/Hardware/README.md

 * Macs have the worst $/specs on the market.
 Even used Macs are horrifically overpriced compared to used enterprise PCs that work just as well and are more repairable and upgradable
 * I'm philosophically opposed to much of Apple's computing vision
-* I already run an open source UNIX implementation (BSD) anyway
+* An open source Unix implementation, OpenIndiana, exists

 ### Did you buy everything new?